-Each year, thousands of people are injured or killed in semi-truck accidents throughout the U.S. While these wrecks can occur due to distracted driving, driver fatigue, or driving under the influence, one of the most common causes of semi-truck accidents is defective parts on the truck itself.
+Each year, thousands of people are injured or killed in semi-truck accidents throughout the U.S. While these wrecks can occur due to distracted driving, operator fatigue, or driving under the influence, one of the most common causes of semi-truck accidents is defective parts on the truck itself.

 vehicle had substandard or poorly maintained mechanical parts.